Skip to main content

 • Hernias at the site of incisions

-• Psychological problems can include depression, adjustment disorder, relationship difficulties and rarely suicide
+• Psychological problems can include depression, adjustment disorder, relationship difficulties, substance abuse and rarely suicide

 • Liver disease or failure.
 Can occur if there is underlying liver damage that is worsened by weight loss or surgery